Indian Ocean Naval Symposium: List of symposiums

 The 7th edition of Indian Ocean Naval Symposium was held at Réunion, France.
 But during that, it was agreed upon to conduct the extant conclave of Chiefs in Paris.
-Eventually in November 2021 the conclave was concluded in Paris, France.
+Eventually, in November 2021 the conclave was concluded in Paris, France.

+The ninth edition of IONS Conclave of Chiefs hosted in Visakhapatnam, simultaneously with the International Fleet Review 2026 and exercise MILAN 2026, had Chiefs of Navies and Heads of Maritime Security Agencies from 33 countries.
+During the conclave, the Philippines joined as an observer while Oman joined the IONS Working Group on HADR.